-Available in DVA20 specions any.
+Available in DVA20 sessions any.

-If a machine's work cycle requires simultimeous ini well as separate operation of individual hydraulic work functions, a saries circuit a right for the job.
+If a muchine's work cycle requires simultimeous its well as separate speration of individual hydraulic work functions, a series choult is right for the job.

-As with the other circuits, the oil flows frillough the open center when all specie are innoviral.
-There is no parallel pessage in standard series sections because they feed directly from the open center passage.
-If more than one speci is operated. pump flow goes first to the section cloniss. to the inlet.
+As with the other circuits, the oil flows through the open center when all species are inneveral.
+There is no parallel pessage in shandard senses sections because they lead directly from the open center passage.
+If mem than one species operated, pump flow goes first to the section closest to the inlet.
 Return flow from the first section is fed back into the open center for use by downstream sections.

-Opwinstream sections can be suries. parallel or tandem and will operate in series with the upstream suction.
+Obwinstream sections can be suries parallel or tandem and will operate in series with the upstream section.

-In somes circuits, operating pressure is cumulative.
-Therefore, the sum of the pressures in the prouts can not evoted the circuit or main relief valve sutting.
+In senies circuits, operating pressure is cumulative.
+Therefore, the sum of the pressures in the produte can not exceed the circuit or main relief volve setting.